1. What is the Holistic Occupational Therapy Community?

 6. How can I bill or document for complementary and integrative health in OT practice?

 Yes, you can.
 Be clear in your documentation on what intervention was used and what changes it produced in your client, i.e. education in progressive relaxation resulted in decreased physical pain, increased emotional regulation, with reduced worry and anxiety, and how it enhance occupation(s).
 You may choose to bill under neuromuscular re-education, cognition, ADL’s, or therapeutic activity depending on your focus of your session and the client’s overall goals.
 If for some reason, these services are denied contact the insurance company and educate them on these skilled services.
 They may not be as familiar with some of the terms and you will help them better understand these approaches and their therapeutic effects.
 Check out “Holistic Tips: Evidence Reimbursement” interview with Emmy Vadnais, OTR/L about 3 areas where Holistic OT can be practiced and how to get reimbursement.
+Also, there is a Documentation and Billing OT and Integrative Health video on the members only page from June 2018.
+Become a full member to access this and more tips and suggestions.

 7. Where can I find members of the Holistic Occupational Community?

 Search this site in the Directory to find Occupational Therapists who have received extra training in Holistic Approaches such as Yoga, Meditation, Nutrition, Guided Imagery, Energy Healing, Bodywork – Massage Therapy, Craniosacral Therapy, Acupressure, Reflexology, and other techniques that can assist you or a loved one.
+If you are an OT practitioner, student OT, or retired OT you are welcome to join the Holistic Occupational Therapy Facebook group and the Holistic OT email list and become a basic member.
+Become a full member here.

 8. Can I get certified as an OT specializing in complementary and integrative health?